Skip to main content

 Northern Lights and Midnight Sun

-In what may be Europe’s last remaining wilderness, the dramatic landscape and climate here make for memorable natural experiences, including the Northern Lights and the Midnight Sun.
+The dramatic landscape and climate make for memorable natural experiences, including the Northern Lights and the Midnight Sun.

 It can take some effort to catch a glimpse of the magical Northern Lights, but that’s part of the excitement.
 The darker the skies and your surroundings, the better the conditions are for spotting this phenomenon caused by electrically-charged particles from the sun colliding with each other as they enter the earth’s atmosphere.
 The resulting colours of light often have a green tint and are visible in the late evening.
 Join a tour and head out on a husky or reindeer sleigh to enhance the Northern Lights experience.
 Your best chance of spotting it is from August to April.

 While it can be dark all day long at the height of winter, it’s non-stop daylight in this region from around the end of May to the middle of July.
-Late nights get even longer when the Midnight Sun continues to shine long past midnight.
+Late nights get even longer when the Midnight Sun shines long past midnight.

 Northern Lights